-Furthermore. facility has a safety training program, under responsibility of each plant manager and the local the EHS manager, and which is directed by our Company's joint employee and management health and safety committees.
-The program seeks to ensure that safety expectations are clearly communicated and
+Furthermore, every Ormat facility has a safety training program, under responsibility of each plant manager and the local the EHS manager, and which is directed by our Company's joint employee and management health and safety committees.
+The program seeks to ensure that safety expectations are clearly communicated and understood by all employees and subcontractors, and that

-In 2018, we provided plant managers and supervisors Safety Leadership Training, also known as every Ormat the ProAct safety training program.
-In 2019, we plan to continue this training program, as well as to expand employee participation in our SafeStart® health and safety training and implementation program, including integration of the SafeStart® philosophies and practices into our health and safety key performance indicators (KPIs).
+In 2018, we provided plant managers and supervisors Safety Leadership Training, also known as the ProAct safety training program.
+In 2019, we plan to continue this training program, as well as to expand employee participation in our SafeStart[®] health and safety training and implementation program, including integration of the SafeStart[®] philosophies and practices into our health and safety key performance indicators (KPIs).
 In addition, we increased employee participation in our behavior-based safety programs, which contributes greatly to maturing and advancing a culture of safety at our organization.